ybubnov/libhuffman/README.md

 ## Usage

-At this moment only two methods for encoding and decoding are available.
-To encode the data from the file descriptor at the first step the configuration should be defined:
+To encode the data, use either a file stream `huf_fdopen` or `huf_memopen` to use an in-memory stream.
+Consider the following example, where the input is a standard input stream and output of the encoder is a memory buffer of 1MiB size.
 ```c
 huf_read_writer_t *file_in;
 huf_fdopen(&file_in, 0) // Read from standard input.